agombolay/ribose-map/README.md

 ## Modules
 **Process rNMP sequencing data independent of the rNMP sequencing technique**:
-* **Alignment**: Align reads to the reference with Bowtie2 and de-depulicated based on UMI's UMI-tools
+* **Alignment**: Align reads to reference, de-depulicate based on UMIs, and de-multiplex by barcode
 * **Coordinate**: Locate genomic coordinates of rNMPs for ribose-seq, Pu-seq, emRibo-seq, or HydEn-seq

 **Analyze sequence context of embedded rNMPs and their genome-wide distribution**: